-Ryan Werner: Absolutely yeah, it’s used interchangeably, either health spending account or healthcare spending account and the other term that’s occasionally tossed around is private health services plan or PHSP.
+Ryan Warner: Absolutely yeah, it’s used interchangeably, either health spending account or healthcare spending account and the other term that’s occasionally tossed around is private health services plan or PHSP.

 Paul Martin: Alright, we’d love to take a little break and Ryan, if you’d stay with us and Collin stand by.
 We’re going to dig into this just a bit deeper.
 I’m gonna get you to kind of work me through the mechanics of this because business owners understand that stuff and I think if we can explain mechanically how it works, they will get a much better understanding of the opportunity that presents itself with this thing.

 So, you’re listening to Risky Business, commercial insurance with Butler Byers, we’re gonna take a little break and back after this.

 Paul Martin: Welcome back to Risky Business, Commercial Insurance With Butler Byers.
 This is Paul Martin.
 Joining me, as always, is Colin Rooke, the commercial risk reduction specialist with Butler Byers Commercial Insurance in Saskatoon.
 Also joining us is Ryan Warner.
 He’s the director of marketing with CustomCare.
 He’s in Toronto, and he is explaining to us, helping us understand something called a health spending account.
 Just before the break, I hinted we would ask you to kind of explain the mechanics of how this thing works.
 Business owners truly understand how business structures work.
 I think if we could explain it to them, we might get a better handle on how you guys have approached the marketplace with this particular product.